jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 }
 ```

-That form is what I'd called *explicit* block scoping, whereas the `let ..` declaration form that mirrors `var` is more *implicit*, since it kind of hijacks whatever `{ .. }` pair it's found in.
+That form is what I'd called *explicit* block scoping, whereas the `let ..` declaration form that mirrors `var` is more *implicit*, as it kind of hijacks whatever `{ .. }` pair it's found in.
 Generally developers find *explicit* mechanisms a bit more preferable than *implicit* mechanisms, and I claim this is one of those cases.

 If you compare the previous two snippet forms, they're very similar, and in my opinion both qualify stylistically as *explicit* block scoping.
 Unfortunately, the `let (..) { .. }` form, the most *explicit* of the options, was not adopted in ES6.
 That may be revisited post-ES6, but for now the former option is our best bet, I think.